Kentico includes many features that utilize email messages as part of their functionality, such as:

 - Edit - opens the server's configuration interface

 - Enable / Disable - enables or disables the server within the context of Kentico

 To register new servers, click New SMTP server.

 When creating new SMTP servers or editing existing ones on the General tab, you can fill in the same options as described for the default server.
 In addition, you can choose the delivery method for emails:

 - Network - emails are sent directly to the SMTP server defined by the server name and credentials.
 This is the default setting for the default SMTP server defined in Settings -> System -> Emails.

-- Pickup directory – emails are copied to a folder on the disk (defined by the Pickup directory option), from where they are processed by the SMTP server.
-Note that you need to grant the IIS_IUSRS group write permissions for the chosen folder.
+- Pickup directory - use this option if you expect high email traffic on your servers (the method is faster and safer than the Network method).
+The emails are copied to a folder on the disk (defined by the Pickup directory option), from where they are processed by the SMTP server.
+Note that you have to grant the IIS_IUSRS group write permissions for the chosen folder.